 Discover how to support and grow businesses in your community to enhance your reputation and revenue.
 Your commercial and industrial key accounts need special attention—the Key Accounts Certificate Program is designed to show you how to nurture strategic relationships and build trust and loyalty.
-Whether you plan to start a utility key accounts program or want to take your current program to the next level, this curriculum provides the skills, knowledge and tools for success.
-Join the program to learn from real-world examples, get tools and templates, practice skills, and network with public power peers from across the nation.
+Whether you plan to start a utility key accounts program or want to take your current program to the next level, this curriculum provides the skills, knowledge, and tools for success.
+Learn from real-world examples and receive tools and templates to apply on the job.

-To earn this certificate, participants must complete all requirements within one year of attending their last course in the certificate program curriculum.
+To earn this certificate, participants must complete the following requirements within one year:

 - Implementing a Customer-Focused Key Accounts Program